catalinadumitruu/ATM-Machine/README.md

    Another **important thing to mention** is that I decided to have an **username and password login** for taking advantage of existing tools (***Spring Security***
 ) and as a proof of concept.
 In a **real case scenario**, I think that all the data were transmitted through **the magnetic stripe of the card**.
+  For authentication I used username and password.
+For password I have chosen a 4 digit PIN encrypted with BCrypt algorithm.

-  I have also chosen to have a **minimum frontend for login** because in this way it is easier to present my idea.
+  I have also chosen to have a **minimum front-end for login** because in this way it is easier to present my idea.

   I also implemented (through Exceptions) some basic **business rules** :
   1. The minimum amount in someone's account can be lower than 50 RON (due to taxes and bank charges there has to be some money in account)
   2. There is a minimum sum that can be withdrawn at a moment (50 RON)
   3. All money (inserted or withdrawn) has to be multiple of 10 (10, 50, 100, ...
 RON)

   I have also used some ***Java 8 features*** (Java Stream API for Bulk Data Operations on Collections).
-An exemple can be found below :
+An example  can be found below :

   ``` @GetMapping("/accounts")
     public List<SimplifiedAccount> getAccounts() {